background hero

 What to Do After a Spinal Cord Injury in California

 Your medical records relating to the spinal cord injury will be saved on file and can be used as evidence to include in your personal injury claim.
 If you had a friend or family member with you when your spinal cord injury occurred, it is encouraged for them to try to acquire the at-fault party’s contact information.
-If they notice any witnesses nearby, they should ask for permission to obtain their contact information, as well.

 Once you think you are capable of pursuing a lawsuit against the at-fault party for your spinal cord injury, you will need to seek legal representation from an experienced California spinal cord injury attorney.
-Remember, you will be given only two years, starting from the initial date of your spinal cord injury, to file a personal injury claim.

 Compensation for a Spinal Cord Injury in California

 Spinal cord injury victims are expected to undergo medical treatments and physical therapy to regain the ability to perform day-to-day tasks.
 These services can be quite costly, especially if you are suffering from a complete spinal cord injury as this will require medical treatment for the rest of your life.
+With that in mind, should any injured victims wish to file spinal injury claim to recover compensation, they may be eligible to recover either economic or non-economic damages.

 West Coast Trial Lawyers Is Here to Help